mandli/boundary-tests/README.md

-# well-balanced-pressure
+# Boundary Tests
-Examples for the well-balancing of external pressure forcing in a shallow water regime.

-Paper to appear...
+Tests for determining issues with boundary conditions and atmospheric forcing common to storm surge.